Get

 1. Sedative Medication

 For some cats, a suitable cat sedative for grooming is the most humane way to groom them comfortably.
-Before using any medication of this type, speak to your vet for advice.
+Before using any medication of this type, speak to a vet for advice.
 They may prescribe a particular type of sedative to match your cat’s circumstances.
 You may decide to administer the sedative and groom your cat at home or book your cat in for a sedation and grooming session at your vet practice.

 2. Non-Medicated Options